The New Score Card Explained

 - Live market data versus the previous day data that featured in the older version

 The menu has also been expanded to add a peers section and the navigation tab has been streamlined.

 The SP Score is a proprietary scoring system based on StockPointer’s model.
-It’s a 12 factors algorithm and looks at quality and value factors.
+It’s a 12-factor algorithm and looks at quality and value factors.
 The weight for quality is 75% and 25% for value.

-Positive Outlook: A company with sound financials who is generating higher returns on capital than costs of capital and who is trading at a reasonable price.
+Positive Outlook: A company with sound financials that is generating higher returns on capital than costs of capital and is trading at a reasonable price.

 Negative Outlook: A company that is risky and creates very little to no wealth for its shareholders.